-Cacao is arguable one of the most nutrient-dense plant products on earth.
-It contains many essential minerals such as: iron, zinc, magnesium, chromium. manganese, calcium and other trace minerals.
+Cacao is arguably one of the most nutrient-dense plant products on earth.
+It contains many essential minerals such as: iron, zinc, magnesium, chromium, manganese, calcium and other trace minerals.

 It's rich in antioxidants and mood-improving compounds to support your health and well-being.